amnezia-vpn/win-split-tunnel/README.md

 The features mentioned above are wholly implemented in the driver.
 However, the driver needs a user mode agent to initially and continuously provide it with configuration data.

-Specifically, the agent provides a set of application paths that should be excluded from the tunnel.
+Specifically, the agent provides a set of application paths and indicates whether the list represents processes to exclude from the tunnel or ones that should remain inside the tunnel.
 It also communicates the tunnel IPs (IPv4/IPv6) as well as IPs of the primary network interface.

 The agent is required to monitor network interfaces and update the driver with new IPs, as they change.